rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 ## Introduction

-Every time a developer changes some code he saves his changes in a **commit**.
+Every time developers change some code they save their changes in a **commit**.
-He can then push that commit to Gitlab, so other developers can review the code.
+They can then push that commit to Gitlab, so other developers can review the code.

 Gitlab will also start some work on that commit, if the Gitlab CI has been configured.
 This work is executed by a **runner**.
 A runner is basically a